isomerpages/moe-yiochukangsec/pages/PHYSICAL.md

 <p>Objective : To foster strong and cohesive teams through a team building staff retreat.</p>

-<p>Feel the soft sand, the smooth sea and the bright sun while we **"Cruise the Southern Seas of Singapore"** - an adventure to discover the sustainability efforts of Singapore in the Southern Islands of Sisters Island, Kusu Island, Pulau Semakau, Pulau Bukom.</p>
+<p>Feel the soft sand, the smooth sea and the bright sun while we <strong>"Cruise the Southern Seas of Singapore"</strong> - an adventure to discover the sustainability efforts of Singapore in the Southern Islands of Sisters Island, Kusu Island, Pulau Semakau, Pulau Bukom.</p>

 <p>It was a clear sky on Friday, 24 June 2022, after days of rain.
 The staff had a bonding game with a boarding pass on the buses going to the Marina Bay Ferry Terminal.
 The staff disembarked on Kusu Island where they had a game untangling themselves.
 Engaging session learning the legends of the names of the islands, the sustainability efforts by the government.</p>